North East Line: Rolling stock

 The NEL is the only line that uses an overhead catenary electrification system.

 The NEL's rolling stock has six-car electric multiple unit (EMU) trains, with four doors per side on each carriage, and can accommodate up to 1,920 passengers per trainset.
 Twenty-five first-generation Alstom Metropolis C751A trains were ordered, built in France by Alstom in 2000 and 2001.
-An additional 18 second-generation Alstom Metropolis C751C trains, an updated version of the C751A, were delivered to Singapore beginning in July 2014 and were built in Shanghai between 2014 and 2016.
+An additional 18 second-generation Alstom Metropolis C751C trains, an updated version of the C751A, were delivered to Singapore beginning in July 2014.
 To increase the line extension's passenger capacity, an additional six third-generation Alstom Metropolis C851E trains were ordered.
 Built in Barcelona, the first trainset arrived in Singapore on 4 April 2021 and entered service on 28 July 2023.

 The automatic trains are controlled by an operations control centre (OCC) at Sengkang Depot.
 The fleet's brake systems permit smooth, quiet stopping.
 Train speeds can reach 100 km/h.
 Safety features include closed-circuit television cameras for train interiors and a passenger emergency communications system which allows communication between passengers and the OCC.
 The trains have wide seats and dedicated space for wheelchair users.

 The trains are made of fire-resistant materials and include fire and smoke detectors and a fire barrier under its frame.
 They have a pair of beams (rail guards) which detect obstacles in the train's path; smaller debris is swept away, and the train automatically stops if the beams detect larger objects.
 A 1,500V overhead catenary system (OCS) powers the trains, (Note: The NELe will use a Siemens overhead conductor rail instead of an OCS.) the MRT network's first electrical system of that type.
 The OCS provides a safer environment for maintenance workers on the tracks and is less expensive, with a smaller conductor.
 In an emergency when the train is stopped, the doors on both sides can be opened easily without electricity and ramps lower for passenger evacuation in the tunnels.

 In 2019, the first-generation trains began undergoing a mid-life refurbishment which is scheduled for completion by the third quarter of 2024.
 Upgrades include the replacement of interior parts and the installation of a new condition-monitoring system which will monitor train performance.
 The first refurbished train re-entered service on 28 February 2022.
+Refurbishment of the fleet was officially completed in April 2026.

 With the passenger trains, the NEL tunnels and tracks are maintained by a fleet of engineering trains.
 There are four types of engineering trains: the locomotive, for towing wagons with equipment; the heavy crane vehicle, for changing tracks; the multi-function vehicle, for detecting flaws on rails and in tunnels; and the rail-grinding machine, for grinding rails back into shape.
 The engineering trains are manufactured by Plasser & Theurer, Speno, and Harsco Rail.
 A new fleet of engineering trains has been supplied by CRRC Zhuzhou Locomotive.